avinetworks/ansible-collection-alb/docs/avi_taskjournal.rst

                   - It is a reference to an object of type cloud.
                 </div>
                                 <div style="font-size: small">
-                  - Field introduced in 18.2.6.
+                  - Field introduced in 30.2.1.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+                  - Allowed in enterprise edition with any value, enterprise with cloud services edition.
                 </div>
                                             </td>
         </tr>
                 <tr>
             <td colspan="2">
                 <div class="ansibleOptionAnchor" id="parameter-"></div>
-                <b>obj_state</b>
+                <b>operation</b>
                 <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                 <div style="font-size: small">
-                    <span style="color: purple">dict</span>
+                    <span style="color: purple">str</span>
                 </div>
             </td>
             <td>
                                                             </td>
             <td>
                                                 <div style="font-size: small">
-                  - Current status of the upgrade operations.
+                  - Operation for which the task journal created.
                 </div>
                                 <div style="font-size: small">
-                  - Field introduced in 18.2.6.
+                  - Field introduced in 30.2.1.
                 </div>
                                 <div style="font-size: small">
-                  - Allowed in enterprise edition with any value, essentials, basic, enterprise with cloud services edition.
+                  - Allowed in enterprise edition with any value, enterprise with cloud services edition.
                 </div>
                                             </td>
         </tr>